heroku/heroku-cli-util/docs/COLORS.md

 - **Consistency**: Colors follow semantic conventions across the CLI
 - **Hierarchy**: Bold styling is used for primary entities (apps, spaces, datastores) and labels
 - **Status**: Status colors follow semantic conventions: green for success, red for errors, orange for warnings
+- **Color Grouping**: Related entities share similar colors to create visual relationships:
+  - **Purple** is used for app-related concepts: apps, pipelines, and spaces
+  - **Yellow** is used for addon-related concepts: addons (both Heroku and third-party), PostgreSQL databases, and attachments
+  - **Cyan** is used for user-related concepts: users, organizations, and teams
 - **Automatic Fallback**: The `ansis` package automatically handles color fallback for different terminal capabilities

 ## Migration from @heroku-cli/color